 One of the most important applications of redox titrimetry is evaluating the chlorination of public water supplies.
-Representative Method 9.3, for example, describes an approach for determining the total chlorine residual by using the oxidizing power of chlorine to oxidize I- to I3-.
-The amount of I3- is determined by back titrating with S2O32-.
+Representative Method 9.3, for example, describes an approach for determining the total chlorine residual using the oxidizing power of chlorine to oxidize I^- to I_3^- .
+The amount of I_3^- is determined by back titrating with $S_2 \, O_3^{2^-}$.

 The efficiency of chlorination depends on the form of the chlorinating species.
 There are two contributions to the total chlorine residual-the free chlorine residual and the combined chlorine residual.
 The free chlorine residual includes forms of chlorine that are available for disinfecting the water supply.
-Examples of species contributing to the free chlorine residual include Cl_2 , HOCl and OCl-.
+Examples of species that contribute to the free chlorine residual include Cl2, HOCl and OCl-.
 The combined chlorine residual includes those species in which chlorine is in its reduced form and, therefore, no longer capable of providing disinfection.
-Species contributing to the combined chlorine residual are NH2Cl, NHCl2 and NCl3.
+Species that contribute to the combined chlorine residual are NH2Cl, NHCl2 and NCl3.

-When a sample of iodide-free chlorinated water is mixed with an excess of the indicator N,N-diethyl-p-phenylenediamine (DPD), the free chlorine which is the same reaction used to standardize solutions of I_3^- .
-This approach to standardizing solutions of $S_2O_3^{2-}$ is similar to the determination of the total chlorine residual outlined in Representative Method 9.3. oxidizes a stoichiometric portion of DPD to its red-colored form.
-The oxidized DPD is then back titrated to its colorless form using ferrous ammonium sulfate as the titrant.
+When a sample of iodide-free chlorinated water is mixed with an excess of the indicator N,N-diethyl-p-phenylenediamine (DPD), the free chlorine oxidizes a stoichiometric portion of DPD to its red-colored form.
+The oxidized DPD is then back-titrated to its colorless form using ferrous ammonium sulfate as the titrant.
 The volume of titrant is proportional to the free residual chlorine.